simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 Now we have everything working for a development scenario.
 If you want you could follow along in the Azure Deployment step as well.

 # Azure Deployment.
-You could either go with the Microsoft post explaining how to do a "normal" ARM template deployment, or mine with a twist - using keyvault in the deployment process.
+You could either go with the Microsoft post explaining how to do a "normal" ARM template deployment, or mine with a twist - using key vault in the deployment process.

 ## ARM Templates deployment with key vault